pdfcpu/pdfcpu/content/getting_started/config_dir.md

 ## Certificates

-Certificates are needed for processing digital signatures.
+Certificates are needed for processing digital signatures.<br>
+pdfcpu keeps trusted certificates in the configuration directory below `certs`.

-Standard builds start with an empty trusted certificate store.
+* Standard builds start with an empty trusted certificate store.
-Builds created with `-tags pdfcpu_eutl` initialize this store with an embedded snapshot of EU Trusted List certificate bundles. pdfcpu keeps trusted certificates in the configuration directory below `certs`.
+* Builds created with `-tags pdfcpu_eutl` initialize this store with an embedded snapshot of EU Trusted List certificate bundles.

-You can inspect the current store with [certificates list](/core/certs), restore the store with [certificates reset](/core/certs), and add missing certificates with [certificates import](/core/certs).
+Use:

+* [certificates list](/core/certs) to inspect the current store
+* [certificates reset](/core/certs) to restore the store
+* [certificates import](/core/certs) to add missing certificates

 Certificates are located in the dir tree below `certs`: